 Veeam Backup & Replication is built for virtual environments.
 It operates at the virtualization layer and uses an image-based approach for VM backup.

 Veeam Backup & Replication does not install agent software inside the VM guest OS to retrieve VM data.
 To back up VMs, it leverages VMware vSphere snapshot capabilities.
 When you back up a VM, Veeam Backup & Replication requests VMware vSphere to create a VM snapshot.
-The VM snapshot can be thought of as a cohesive point-in-time copy of a VM including its configuration, OS, applications, associated data, system state and so on.
+The VM snapshot can be thought of as a point-in-time copy of a VM that includes virtual disks, system state, configuration and so on.
 Veeam Backup & Replication uses this point-in-time copy as a source of data for backup.

 Veeam Backup & Replication copies VM data from the source datastore at a block level.
 It retrieves VM data, compresses and deduplicates it, and stores in backup files in the backup repository in Veeam proprietary format.